wp-plugins/soundy-background-music/readme.txt

 Having a home page or any other page playing a background music greatly improves your website visitor's experience.
 By choosing a music in adequacy with your content, Soundy will help making your visitors immersed in your pages.
 Pages with a slideshow are excellent candidates for Soundy.
 But a lot of other page types too.

 A Play/Pause button can be displayed anywhere in the pages and posts.
 Do you need a Play/Pause button that perfectly fits your website design ?
-Try [**Soundy Background Music PRO**](http://webartisan.ch/en/products/soundy-background-music/pro-wordpress-plugin/) for free.
+Consider [**Soundy Background Music PRO**](http://webartisan.ch/en/products/soundy-background-music/pro-wordpress-plugin/).

 Each page or post can have its own soundtrack.
 The soundtrack is embedded in the page by means of the HTML 5 audio tag.
 This way, the plugin is compatible with all modern user devices (smartphones, tablets, laptops and desktops of all vendors).

 A background music can be associated with all pages and posts or with individual pages or posts.

+If you want your pages and posts to play more than one soundtrack, consider [**Soundy Audio Playlist Plugin**](http://wordpress.org/plugins/soundy-audio-playlist/).

 Defaults can be set by the administrator in the settings page of the plugin.
 Specific post and page plugin settings can be configured by the authors in the Edit Page and Edit Post pages.
 In the plugin settings page, an audio track can be set per default.